 If QT length is known, use for decision-making.
 Prolonged QT length defined as > 500 msec.
+If QT length is unknown but the rhythm on the monitor is concerning for torsades de pointes, give Magnesium.

 QT length < 500 msec:

 Arrhythmia more likely related to ischemia or infarction and Magnesium not likely helpful.